randomwangran/logo-physics/README.md

    -- one of my old teacher said

-   -- one of my favorite journal: https://aip.scitation.org/journal/phf also use atom as their log
+   -- one of my favorite journal: https://aip.scitation.org/journal/phf also use atom as their logo.